 Itching to get out on the open road?
-Start your journey on any one of these Texas highways.
+Start your journey on any one of scenic drives across Texas’ highways.

-If you?re ready to light out on the open road to bask in the glory of towering trees, majestic mountains, deep bayous, sprawling deserts, and flowing rivers then these five drives are a good place to start.
+If you’re ready to light out on the wide open road to bask in the glory of towering trees, majestic mountains, deep bayous, sprawling deserts, and flowing rivers, then these five drives are a good place to start.

 4. El Camino Real Highway